 Essential for collagen formation which is an important part of your hair structure.
 Good food sources include broccoli, kale, peppers, strawberries, acerola and amla fruit.

-Low levels are associated with alopecia.
+Low levels are associated with alopecia and hair loss.
 Research also shows that vitamin D may help create new hair follicles.
 Good food sources include Oily fish, egg yolks, mushrooms.

 Iron is important as it help carries oxygen to your cells.
 This makes it important for hair growth.
 Good food sources include good quality red meat, eggs, spinach, lentils.